ram12ka4/dsa_machine_learning/Machine Learning/Introduction.md

 #### Regression Problem
 It refers to the fact that we are predicting a real-valued output. namely the price.
 #### Classification Problem
-where we predict discrete-valued outputs if we are looking at cancer tumors and trying to decide if a tumor is malignant or benign
+where we predict discrete-valued outputs if we are looking at cancer tumors and trying to decide if a tumor is malignant or benign.
+So that is a zero-one valued discrete output.

 ### Unsupervised Learning
 Here we are going to let the computer to learn by itself.